hashed-io/Grants-Program/applications/social-recovery-wallet.md

 - **_Maintenance_** - We will maintain the components on the mainline releases of Substrate for no less than 2 years

 ### Project Team members
-- Nik Heger - Flutter Developer
+- Nikolaus Heger - Flutter Developer
+- Jason Doh - Project Lead
+- Gerardo Guijarro  - Flutter Developer
+- Gabriel Guijarro - Flutter Developer
-- Jason Jason - Flutter Developer
+- Raul Urtecho - Flutter Developer
-- Massimo - Designer
+- Sky Blu - Technical QA
 - Other team members as needed

 We have already been learning Substrate and we are partnering with the [Hashed Network](https://github.com/hashed-io).
 Many of our users are already planned to migrate over.

 ### Contact
-- **Contact Name:** Nik Heger
+- **Contact Name:** Nikolaus Heger
 - **Contact Email:** nheger@gmail.com
 - **Website:** https://hypha.earth